vinnyhorgan/brain/src/content/posts/cool.md

 - [dexter](https://en.wikipedia.org/wiki/Dexter_(TV_series)): insane character, so easy to emphatize with him and understand his reasoning. the feeling of loneliness and all.
 - [the midnight gospel](https://en.wikipedia.org/wiki/The_Midnight_Gospel): an absolutely brilliant animated show, approaches the human problems in a very special way.
 - [mr robot](https://en.wikipedia.org/wiki/Mr._Robot): crazy story, the computer scenes are also accurate!
+- [rick and morty](https://en.wikipedia.org/wiki/Rick_and_Morty): love it or hate it, there is undeniable genius behind the writing of this show, exploring the vast world of human fantasies.
+- [normal people](https://en.wikipedia.org/wiki/Normal_People_(TV_series)): one of the best representations of real relationships.

 i haven't seen those, but really want to some day: